 - Personal contributions from civic minded supporters

-- Fund Raising events such as the Mad Hatter Auction and our annual Comedy Night.
+- Fund Raising events such as our annual Comedy Night.

 All of the funds raised from these events are returned directly to the residents and clients of St. Philip House.
 Additional support is provided through ‘in kind’ donations such as wheelchairs, furniture and clothing.